 On was born in the Swiss Alps with one goal: to revolutionize the sensation of running by empowering all to run on clouds.
-Thirteen years after market launch, On delivers industry-disrupting innovation in premium footwear, apparel, and accessories for high-performance running, outdoor, and all-day activities.
-Fuelled by customer-recommendation, On's award-winning CloudTec® innovation, purposeful design and ground-breaking strides in sportswear's circular economy have attracted a fast-growing global fan-base - inspiring humans to explore, discover and dream on.
-On is present in more than 60 countries globally and engages with a digital community on [www.on.com](http://www.on.com).
+Since its market launch in 2010, On delivers industry-disrupting innovation in premium footwear, apparel, and accessories for high-performance running, outdoor, training, all-day activities and tennis.
+Fueled by customer-recommendation, On's award-winning CloudTec innovation, purposeful design and ground-breaking strides in sportswear's circular economy have attracted a fast-growing global fan-base - inspiring humans to explore, discover and dream on.
+On is present in more than 60 countries globally and engages with a digital community on www.on.com.

 We believe we are one of the fastest-growing scaled athletic sports companies in the world.
-For fiscal years 2022, 2021, and 2020 we generated net sales of CHF 1,222.1 million, CHF 724.6 million, and CHF 425.3 million, respectively, representing 68.7% and 70.4% year-over-year growth.
+For fiscal years 2023, 2022, and 2021 we generated net sales of CHF 1,792.1 million, CHF 1,222.1 million, and CHF 724.6 million, respectively, representing 46.6% and 68.7% year-over-year growth.
 As a Swiss company with a small home market, we opted to expand globally from the very beginning, and today we have a fast-growing presence across a number of international markets including, among others, Germany (first entered in 2011), the United States (2013), Japan (2013), China (2018) and Brazil (2018).
 We believe this global presence within the large global footwear and apparel market positions us well for future growth.